 Have you ever wondered what it would be like to be an exchange student for just a short time?
-Even if you’re well out of school and no longer a student, many of us long to travel and immerse ourselves in another culture for at least a while.
+Even if you’re no longer a student, many of us long to travel and immerse ourselves in another culture.
 Thankfully, there are ways to do that, from volunteerism programs, language immersion schools, couch surfing, homestays, housesitting, long-term apartment rentals, the list goes on and on.

-Several years ago when we were traveling to Peru for the first time, I learned of a cultural homestay program, where you could stay with a local family on an island in Lake Titicaca, and get to know how they live.
-For a small fee, a tour company arranges your stay with a local family on the island of Amantani.
+Several years ago when we were traveling to Peru for the first time, I learned of a cultural homestay program, where you could stay with a local family on an island in Lake Titicaca, and see how they live, even if just for a short time.
+For a small fee, a tour company arranges your stay with a local family on Isla Amantani, or Amantani island.
 Travelers stay overnight with the families and receive meals and lodging.
 Generally, the communities also arrange a cultural activity or two, such as a welcome dance, a tour of their local school or youth center, and other activities.

-I researched the homestay programs online for weeks, and we discussed how it might fit into our itinerary.
+Before we went, I researched the unique homestays in Peru for weeks, and we discussed how it might fit into our itinerary.
 Since we're the kind of travelers who like to explore on our own for the most part, we tend to shy away from tour groups.
-Don’t get me wrong, I think tour groups offer huge benefits for all kinds of travelers from time to time, and for many travelers, it makes for a stress-free travel experience.
-But I’m sorry to say I have little patience in a foreign country (or my own country for that matter) for tourists whining about what’s lacking, complaining about sub-standard (sub-American) conditions, or entitled attitudes - and there is no escape because you must stay with your group.
-I prefer the solitude of traveling alone or with close friends or family.
-But after discussing it further, we felt the homestay experience itself might be self-limiting to some degree for this type of traveler.
-In other words, the folks who are interested in an authentic cultural experience might be a little more adventurous and eager for new experiences, and be drawn to this type of 'tour'.
-And we were right.
+Don’t get me wrong, I think tour groups offer benefits for all kinds of travelers from time to time, and for many travelers, it makes for a stress-free travel experience.
+But I prefer the solitude of traveling alone or with close friends or family.
+But we felt the homestay experience itself might attract a more adventurous kind of traveler - folks who were interested in an authentic cultural experience - and we were right.
 The travelers in the group were interested and engaged, and our small group of 15 enjoyed our time together.

 When researching tour companies for any kind of cultural travel program, ask yourself the following questions: